deniskyashif/blog/content/about/_index.md

 <img class="circle" width="250" src="/images/me.jpg" />

-Hi, I'm Denis.
-I'm a software developer based in Sofia, Bulgaria and work for <a href="https://www.prevalent.net/" target="_blank">Prevalent Inc.</a> where I do some cool things with computers.
+Hi, I'm a software developer based in Sofia, Bulgaria and I like to do some cool things with computers.
+I occasionaly <a href="/speaking">speak at confereces</a> and conduct technical trainings.
 My general interests in software are:

 <ul class="interests">
     <li>Web technologies</li>